 I can't share her whole story, but the details are unimportant.
 Your anger and resentment are as real and honest and justified as hers are.
 They're understandable.

-And she’s looking for answers, just like you are.
+And she's looking for answers and instructions, just like you are.

 I prayed about this woman and her family, and I prayed for you.
 I prayed that God would give me the words to help both of you.

 My therapist says that anger is always masking a more vulnerable emotion.
 I think it's helpful to look at that more vulnerable emotion and to deal with that, but you can come back to that later.
 For now, let's just talk about the emotions you're feeling.